anderspearson206/tiernan_personal_website/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-Hello, welcome to my website (still a work in progress).
-I am a concurrent B.S./M.S. student in Electrical and Computer Engineering at the University of Washington.
+Hello, welcome to my website.
+I am an Engineering Student at the University of Washington.

-As a research assistant in the Sensor Systems Laboratory, I am advised by Professor Joshua Smith.
-My research focuses on the intersection of machine learning, signal processing, and wireless communications.

-My most recent work involves developing novel deep learning frameworks to predict wireless network coverage in challenging environments, with a special focus on future lunar missions for NASA's LunaNet program.
-I am passionate about applying signal processing and ML to problems here on earth or in space!
+I aspire to study Aerospace Engineering, and am passionate about building planes to deliver poop.